Ricardicus/raspsite/etc/transfer/README.txt

-This is a directory containing a program that is intended to be run by the client.
+This is a directory containing programs that are intended to be run by a client.
 The are two programs here that can communicate with the server.
 The write program can set up a TCP connection and transfer a file using my own FTP protocol.
 The session program can set up a TCP connection and use my own SSH protocol implemented on the server side.